AssafCohen3/NBAStatsDB/README.md

 # Examples
 * Players stats at elimination games
 * Players stats when underdog/favorite in a playoff serie
+* most assists from the bench in a playoff serie under 22 years old
 * players stats at triple double games
 * most games in a row
 * shot finder with play by play data(beta)